gussev/llm/README.md

 8. If you find any **error** and wish to send me a description, please provide a set of data where it is possible to reproduce the bug.
 That would be very kind.

-9. In case there is a **modification** you need, drop me a message. mail:gussev@hotmail.com , but remember, I have my own plan. :-)
+9. In case there is a **modification** you need, drop me a message. mail:gussev@hotmail.com.

 10. English is not my first language, so sorry for inconvenience.